dulrich/ulrichdev/content/photos.md

 * [wintry woods](/static/img/snow-dusted-log.jpg) - eastern red cedar provides a verdant contrast to the stark hues of winter

+## Spring 2015

+A collection of Nashville flowers.

+* [pink stripes](/static/img/spring-15-pink.jpg) - a unique and brief splash of color
+* [purple](/static/img/spring-15-purple.jpg) - grape hyacinth in a nearby field
+* [redbud](/static/img/spring-15-redbud.jpg) - redbud prepares to bloom
+* [fly-by](/static/img/spring-15-redbird.jpg) - redbud in its full glory, avian at no extra charge
+* [white stars](/static/img/spring-15-white.jpg) - where did this come from? that's supposed to be a lawn
+* [wild yellow](/static/img/spring-15-yellow.jpg) - glowing against the lingering desolation of winter

 ## Spring Road Trip ##

 > How better to lose a day,